-- (.09) Landscape Plans.
+(.09) Landscape Plans.
 Landscape plans shall be submitted showing all existing and proposed landscape areas.
 Plans must be drawn to scale and show the type, installation size, number and placement of materials.
 Plans shall include a plant material list.
 Plants are to be identified by both their scientific and common names.
 The condition of any existing plants and the proposed method of irrigation are also to be indicated.
-Landscape plans shall divide all landscape areas into the following categories based on projected water consumption for irrigation: - A. High water usage areas (+/- two (2) inches per week): small convoluted lawns, lawns under existing trees, annual and perennial flower beds, and temperamental shrubs; - B. Moderate water usage areas (+/- one (1) inch per week): large lawn areas, average water-using shrubs, and trees; - C. Low water usage areas (Less than one (1) inch per week, or gallons per hour): seeded fieldgrass, swales, native plantings, drought-tolerant shrubs, and ornamental grasses or drip irrigated areas. - D. Interim or unique water usage areas: areas with temporary seeding, aquatic plants, erosion control areas, areas with temporary irrigation systems, and areas with special water-saving features or water harvesting irrigation capabilities.
+Landscape plans shall divide all landscape areas into the following categories based on projected water consumption for irrigation:

+- A. High water usage areas (+/- two (2) inches per week): small convoluted lawns, lawns under existing trees, annual and perennial flower beds, and temperamental shrubs; - B. Moderate water usage areas (+/- one (1) inch per week): large lawn areas, average water-using shrubs, and trees; - C. Low water usage areas (Less than one (1) inch per week, or gallons per hour): seeded fieldgrass, swales, native plantings, drought-tolerant shrubs, and ornamental grasses or drip irrigated areas. - D. Interim or unique water usage areas: areas with temporary seeding, aquatic plants, erosion control areas, areas with temporary irrigation systems, and areas with special water-saving features or water harvesting irrigation capabilities.
 These categories shall be noted in general on the plan and on the plant material list.

-Response: A landscape plan is included as Sheet L2.00 and water consumption categories are noted and shown on Sheet L2.10.
-The proposed site development plan includes street tree plantings, which consist of native vegetation that requires low water usage.
+Response: A landscape plan is included as Sheets L2.00-L2.40 and water consumption categories are included with each of the plant lists, and each of the street trees.
+The proposed site development plan includes street tree and mitigation plantings, which consist of native vegetation that that requires low water usage.
 Individual lot landscaping will be proposed at the time of building permit submittal and will likely include grass and ground coverings.
 These standards are met.

-(.10) Completion of Landscaping.
-The installation of plant materials may be deferred for a period of time specified by the Board or Planning Director acting on an application, in order to avoid hot summer or cold winter periods, or in response to water shortages.
+Completion of Landscaping.
+The installation of plant materials may be deferred for a period of (.10) time specified by the Board or Planning Director acting on an application, in order to avoid hot summer or cold winter periods, or in response to water shortages.
 In these cases, a temporary permit shall be issued, following the same procedures specified in subsection (.07)(C)(3), above, regarding temporary irrigation systems.
 No final Certificate of Occupancy shall be granted until an adequate bond or other security is posted for the completion of the landscaping, and the City is given written authorization to enter the property and install the required landscaping, in the event that the required landscaping has not been installed.
 The form of such written authorization shall be submitted to the City Attorney for review.